suzushi-tw/phoenix-platform/README.md

-# Breadit - A Modern Fullstack Reddit Clone
+# Phenix - A Modern Fullstack Reddit Clone

-Built with the Next.js App Router, TypeScript & Tailwind
+From Bredit by code with Josh, modified for chinese use with additional features like admin.

 ## Features